Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 You can check out sites like Numbeo to compare the cost of living in different U.S. cities and states with where you currently live.

-What will I need to move to the United States?
+What will I need to move to the US?

 Before moving to the United States as a digital nomad, you should create a moving abroad checklist that covers the essentials, such as: